 Grand Scheme Media has established a reputation for delivering low cost and inspirational training in a range of TV skills.
 The company is lead by two former commissioning editors and executive producers with practical experience of working on a very wide range of successful productions.

 Sharon Martin, who has helped design the course, has been Big Talk’s Finance Director since 2008.
 She has seen the company growing five-fold in this period.
 She has also overseen the sale of Big Talk to ITV Studios in 2013.
 Prior to her time at Big Talk, she was International Finance Director for Ogilvy & Mather and Grey Advertising under the WPP Group of companies.

 Big Talk Productions is one of Britain’s most successful producers of Television and Film.
 Their programmes include FRIDAY NIGHT DINNER (now in it’s 5th series), COLD FEET, MUM, HOUDINI & DOYLE, the BAFTA award winning REV and HIM & HER.

 Film productions include MAN UP, HOT FUZZ, CUBAN FURY, SHAUN OF THE DEAD and Edgar Wright’s new film BABY DRIVER, out later this year.

-The course leader for Belfast will be announced in due course.
 For further information on how to apply for the course, click here.